Pylons/pyramid/docs/narr/viewconfig.rst

-For better locality of reference, you may use the :class:`pyramid.view.view_config` decorator to associate your view functions with URLs instead of using :term:`ZCML` or imperative configuration for the same purpose.
+For better locality of reference, you may use the :class:`pyramid.view.view_config` decorator to associate your view functions with URLs instead of using imperative configuration for the same purpose.

 .. warning::